Richard’s Selected Correspondence

 RICHARD: Not only ‘touched by sacredness’ but being ‘The Sacred’ for twenty four hours of the day as an on-going reality.
 Nearly eighteen years ago I underwent a monumental transformation into an Altered State Of Consciousness which can only be described as Spiritual Enlightenment.
 I became Enlightened as the result of an earnest and intense process which commenced in the January of that year.
 At approximately six o’clock on the morning of Sunday, the sixth of September 1981, my ‘ego’ disappeared entirely in an edifying moment of awakening to the ‘Absolute Reality’.

 In 1980 I had a pure consciousness experience (PCE) wherein I saw that everything was already perfect as-it-is and that ‘I’, the psychological entity, was standing in the way ... and no-one else was preventing me from achieving the ultimate goal of being a human.
 In that peak experience I saw ‘myself’.
 ‘I’ was the end product of society and nothing more.
-‘I’ was an emotional construct of all of the beliefs, values, moral, ethics, mores, customs, traditions, doctrines, ideologies and so on.
+‘I’ was an emotional construct of all of the beliefs, values, morals, ethics, mores, customs, traditions, doctrines, ideologies and so on.
 ‘I’ was nothing but an emotional-mental fabrication ... a sense of social identity with its conscience.
 I also saw that ‘I’ was a lost, lonely, frightened – and a very, very cunning – entity.
 Just as those Christians who are said to be possessed by an evil entity and need to be exorcised, I saw that every human being had been endowed with a social entity ... and it was called being ‘normal’.
 To say that I was amazed rather fails to adequately describe the feeling of relief that after all there was a solution to the human situation here on earth.

 Three nights later I had a similar experience and what I had witnessed on the first revelation was confirmed.
 Then nothing untoward happened for the next five months – this had been in late July 1980 – until on the first day of January in 1981 when I began a ‘process’ that was to last for nine months, culminating in my ‘Divine Awakening’ on that September morning.
 The night before I could hardly maintain myself as a thinking, functioning human being as a blistering hot and cold burning sensation crept up the back of my spine and entered into the base of my neck just under the brain itself.
 I went to bed in desperation and frustration at my apparent inability to be good enough to carry this ‘process’ through to its supreme conclusion.